[top bar]

 Yes, all junk vehicles, regardless of number must be shielded from public view.

 You can move the vehicle to a location that will shield it, such as a garage or behind a solid fence, hill or building.
 You may also construct shielding using permanant fencing materials.
-Chapter50 Sub-chapter 2 Motor Vehicle Recycling and Disposal Act 17.50.202, 17.50.203 and 17.50.204.
-Placing plastics or tarps over vehicles will not be acceptable.
+Certain construction specifications are required for proper shielding.
+If you intend to shield your vehicles, contact us prior to construction (call 406-652-2050 or email).
+Placing tarps or plastics over the vehicles is not acceptable shielding.

 You may repair the vehicle to make it operable, or license it.
 Either action will remove the vehicle from the junk vehicle classification.